foXaCe/homeassistant-nerdqaxe-addon/README.md

 HACS integration to monitor and control your NerdQAxe+ Bitcoin Miner in Home Assistant.

-## 💰 Soutenir le Projet
+## 💰 Support the Project

-Si cette intégration vous est utile, vous pouvez soutenir son développement avec un don en Bitcoin :
+If this integration is useful to you, you can support its development with a Bitcoin donation:

-**🪙 Adresse Bitcoin :** `bc1qhe4ge22x0anuyeg0fmts6rdmz3t735dnqwt3p7`
+**🪙 Bitcoin Address:** `bc1qhe4ge22x0anuyeg0fmts6rdmz3t735dnqwt3p7`

-Vos contributions m'aident à continuer d'améliorer ce projet et à ajouter de nouvelles fonctionnalités.
-Merci ! 🙏
+Your contributions help me continue improving this project and adding new features.
+Thank you! 🙏

 ## Description